Board Meeting Notes

 A summer jazz ensemble performance is planned with members from the main ensemble.

-The conductor will appoint a leader rather than the board selecting one.
+The music director will appoint a leader rather than the board selecting one.

 Guest conductors may be used when appropriate.